 Synesthesia in Music (What it is, Famous Musicians, Types)

 With synesthesia, the stimulation of a sense can lead to the involuntary and parallel stimulation of another one.
-For example, when synesthetes hear a sound they might also see a color.
-This reaction is completely spontaneous and immediate.
+Oftentimes, synesthetes hear a sound and immediately associate that sound with color and this is known as chromesthesia (sound-to-color synesthesia).